 To do this, I found a set of mathematicians and showed them sets of proof scripts written using Lean, HumanProof and a proof script taken from a mathematics textbook.
 I recorded the sessions and performed a qualitative analysis of the verbal responses given by participants.
 I also asked participants to score the proof scripts on a Likert scale (that is, rank from 1 to 5) according to two 'qualities':

 How understandable are the proofs for the purpose of verifying correctness?
 This is to assess hypotheses 1 and 2.

 How confident is the participant that the proofs are correct?
 Note that a proof assistant gives a guarantee of correctness.
 This is to assess hypothesis 3.

-In Section 2.6, I discussed some of the literature in the definitions of understandability and distinguished between a person finding a proof understandable and a person being confident that a proof is correct.
-In this experiment, instead of using any of these definitions I asked the participants themselves to reflect on what understandable means to them in the context of the experiment.
+In Section 2.5, I discussed some of the literature in the definitions of understandability and distinguished between a person finding a proof understandable and a person being confident that a proof is correct.
+In this experiment, instead of using these definitions I asked the participants themselves to reflect on what understandable means to them in the context of the experiment.

 In overview, each experiment session lasted about an hour and was split into three phases: